langtonhugh/crime_covid_visual/README.md

 Similarly, a key characteristic of long-term crime trends is seasonality.
 To disentangle fluctuations in crime, and pinpoint irregularity resulting from lockdown measures, we must account for typical monthly fluctuations.
 This is what I try to do here.

-The main challenge in making this is simply downloading and compiling the data.
+The main challenge in making this is simply compiling the data.
 First, follow the instructions below to download the open crime data from the online web portal.
 Alternatively, make use of the [API](https://data.police.uk/docs/) and
-[R package](https://github.com/njtierney/ukpolice) to get the equivalent data.
-Once you have the data saved and named according to the instructions, the R script should run smoothly to produce the output.
+[R package](https://github.com/njtierney/ukpolice) to get the equivalent information.
+Once you have the data saved and named according to the instructions, the R script should run smoothly to load the data and produce the output.

 ## Open crime data